vippsas/vipps-qr-api/vipps-qr-api.md

 * Merchant redirect - Generate QR codes that redirect the user to your website.
 * One-time payment - Generate QR codes that open the user's Vipps app on their phone and provides the payment suggestion for approval.
   This allows you to initiate a Vipps payment without needing to ask for the customer's telephone number.
 * Merchant callback - Generate QR codes that will result in a callback to the merchant when scanned by the user.
-Typically used to let the merchant know that a user is ready to pay.
+This is typically used to let the merchant know that a user is ready to pay.

 All types of QR codes share the same authentication and overall design, but have slight difference in behavior and how they are made.